 Joshua Ward, CM-Th

-Growing up in Ohio, Joshua studied classical harp with longtime principle harpist of the Toledo Symphony, Nancy Lendrim.
-Joshua was the principal harpist for the Toledo Youth Orchestra for several years before exploring different musical outlets within the community.
-During this time he worked with many different music, visual, and performance based artists exposing Joshua to the power of collaboration and improvisation.
-With his band, “The ’Leles,” Joshua offered music to children in the oncology unit at Toledo Hospital.
-After producing an album and embarking on several small tours, Joshua relocated to Portland in 2012.
-Once he discovered the Lane Community College Music-Thanatology Training Program, he was thrilled to be able to utilize his skills as a harpist in the practical application of music and silence to comfort patients and families.
+Growing up in Ohio, Joshua started playing music at an early age and began to study classical harp in the fourth grade.
+Joshua was the principal harpist for the Toledo Youth Orchestra for 2 years.
+He became active in several different folk/americana bands, forging deeper in the world of performance music, inspired by collaborations and improvisation.
+After producing several albums and embarking on regional and cross country tours, Joshua relocated to Portland in 2012.
+Once he discovered the Lane Community College Music-Thanatology Training Program, he was enthusiastic to be able to utilize his skills as a harpist in the practical application of music and silence to comfort patients and families.
 Joshua graduated in 2015 and was certified in 2016.
 In addition to contracting with SacredFlight, he is also a music-thanatologist at Providence Milwaukie Hospital.
 Outside of music-thanatology, Joshua enjoys having several creative collaborations with local musicians and filmmakers.